 Hermione snorted.
-"Someone like him couldn't get into Gryffindor even if they tried to force themselves in," she claimed indignantly.
+"Someone like him couldn't get into Gryffindor even if he tried to force himself in," she claimed indignantly.
 "He's a menace, always picking on the weaker ones.
-Him and that... that Malfoy."
+Him and that … that Malfoy."

 "Malfoy?"
 Harry was instantly alert as Draco's name was mentioned.

 "Yes, Malfoy.
 They're always together, those two.
 Always mocking people, making their lives miserable.
 There are even rumours that they're an item, but I don't know what to believe to be honest.
 And may I say, Professor, that I am surprised that you should ask me all these questions about him when surely you must know how he treats me."

 Harry blinked.
 "How … how he treats you?"

 Now there were tears in her eyes.
 "Yes, he's always calling me a … a … mudblood."